Wandalen/wTesting/doc/version.eng/concept/TestCheck.md

 Expects one argument in the form of a routine, which runs without arguments to test its work.

-The check passes if the routine ends synchronously or the result returns only one message.
+The check passes if the routine ends synchronously or the concequence returns only one resource.

 The check fails if its consequence receives several messages.